The8BitEnthusiast/apple-1-video-terminal-on-fpga/README.md

 Cursor tracking is done by another Signetics 2504 shift register that rotates at the same cadence as the video shift register.
 It basically provides a 7th bit to each character.
 A value of logic zero indicates that the character currently being output by the video shift register is at the current cursor location.

-When a character is written to the screen, logic '1' is inserted into the recirculated input to 'erase' the current cursor location, and on the next clock cycle, the ~WC2 signal is asserted to insert a logic '0' into the next location of the cursor shift register.
+When a new character is written to the video terminal via the peripheral interface adapter, logic '1' is inserted into the recirculated input to 'erase' the current cursor location, and on the next clock cycle, the ~WC2 signal is asserted to insert a logic '0' into the next location of the cursor shift register.
 This effectively moves the 'cursor location' to the next character location.

 ### Character Generation